 - Booz Allen & Hamilton Inc. vs. SBI Home Finance Ltd. & Ors., (2011) 5 SCC 532

 Referring to these cases, the court held that the well-recognised examples of non-arbitrable disputes are:

-- disputes relating to rights and liabilities which give rise to or arise out of criminal offences;
+- disputes relating to rights and liabilities which give rise to or arise out of criminal offenses;

 - matrimonial disputes relating to divorce, judicial separation, restitution of conjugal rights, child custody;